catiadesign/create_html_from_array/README.md

 <li>Create the array.</li>
 <li>The Tag Element must have before the `?` question mark.</li>
 <li>The "fn" key is for inserting functions in array, but they also have to return an array.
 The external variables for function must be Global and not as Parameters</li>
+<li>Add this 2 functions to your code CreateHtmlElements & CreateHtml</li>
 <br>
 Create the array